 - Encouraging the use of ceramics across all food and beverage

 - Providing compostable paper coffee and soup cups

-- Single serve grab-and-go compostable cardboard holders
+- Single-serve grab-and-go compostable cardboard holders

 - Recycling stations across food and beverage and recycling at back of house

-We focus on lowering energy usage across our operations, for example each one of our buses offsets 50-60 cars per day making it by far the most environmentally and economically sustainable form of transport to the mountains.
-This transport service is well in alignment with both the POW and TIA objectives with a newer, more efficient fleet that encourages use of public transport.
+We focus on lowering energy usage across our operations, for example, each one of our buses offsets 50-60 cars per day making it by far the most environmentally and economically sustainable form of transport to the mountains.
+This transport service is well in alignment with both the POW and TIA objectives with a newer, more efficient fleet that encourages the use of public transport.

 Our new snowmaking technology is highly efficient too.
-For example, Coronet Peak’s state of the art snowmaking system uses 95% recycled water sourced from high-altitude water storage reservoirs, which at 1200m above sea level keeps the water at about 0C, at least 20% more energy efficient than from other sources.
+For example, Coronet Peak’s state of the art snowmaking system uses 95% recycled water sourced from high-altitude water storage reservoirs, which at 1200m above sea level keeps the water at about 0C, at least 20% more energy-efficient than from other sources.
 And we’re constantly investing in new equipment which runs more efficiently.

 Our staff have a genuine passion for the environment and this sets the foundation for what we can achieve in this area.
 Across our fields, we have volunteers who assist with projects including waste sorting, replanting of native vegetation, wilding pine eradication and trapping for pests to protect bird wildlife.